 TECHNOLOGY + CREATIVE EXPLORATION

-Major studies culminate during the senior year in studio courses devoted to producing projects for a completed thesis.
-Students employ processes used in experiential design to develop their conceptual voice.
+Major studies culminate during the senior year in studio courses devoted to producing projects and a completed thesis work.
+Students follow through on conceptual brainstorming, sketching, model-making, preliminary builds, production schedule, and enfolding feedback for refinement and a fully functioning experience.

 Associate Professor & Chair